-3. An overall undergraduate grade point average (UGPA) of a minimum of 2.50 or 2.75 on the last 64 hours of required course work.
+3. An overall undergraduate grade point average of 2.75.

 Admitted students are required to enroll in 9 hours of initial course work as specified by the division.
 (Prior approval is required).
 NOTE: A minimum grade of B is required for each course for the initial 9 hours.
 A student with a grade below B in any of the three initial required courses will be allowed to repeat that course(s) one time.
 No additional courses toward completion of the degree may be taken until the 9-hour grade point average requirements is fully met.